AhmadMHawwash/10xarch/README.md

 # 10×arch 🏗️

-A modern web application for learning and practicing system design concepts.
-Built with the T3 Stack.
+A modern web application for documenting, practicing and learning system design concepts and getting AI feedback using chat assistent or dedicated feedback feature.

-## Our Mission 🌟
+## Our Mission 🇵🇸

 This project is part of a charitable initiative.
-All profits generated from commercial use of this software will be donated to Children of Palestine through trusted organisations.
+All profits generated from commercial use of this software will be donated to Children of Palestine through trusted organisations ❤️.

 ## Features ✨

+- Playgrounds to build your own system designs
 - Interactive system design learning environment
+- Individual or Organisation signup with multiple team members
+- AI feedback on system designs
+- Token topup
+- Monthly subscriptions
+- Free signup token topup
-- Modern tech stack with Next.js, Drizzle, and Tailwind CSS
+- Modern tech stack with Next.js, Drizzle, Shadcn ui with Tailwind CSS and tRPC
-- Type-safe API with tRPC
-- Comprehensive testing setup with Vitest

 ## Tech Stack 💻